nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 To understand relationships between multiple time series datasets, cross-correlation heatmaps can be invaluable.
 They show how two series correlate at different lags, shedding light on potential causative relationships.

-## 6. Conclusion and Future Trends in Time Series Visualization

-As data grows more complex, so does the need for advanced visualization techniques.
-The realm of time series visualization is no exception.
-With advancements in AI and machine learning, future visualizations might auto-highlight patterns or predict future trends.
-Augmented Reality (AR) and Virtual Reality (VR) also hold potential in revolutionizing how we visualize and interact with time series data.